Setup Java for Minecraft 1.5.2

-While there are several steps in order to get this version working, you'll only need to do this once, and then you can enjoy all three singeplayer modes, as well as multiplayer if you're able to find an unofficial 1.5.2 server.
-Of course, you can always play Eaglercraft on a modern browser and not have to do all these steps, but you wouldn't be able to play singleplayer.
+While there are several steps in order to get the old Minecraft 1.5.2 version working, you'll only need to do this once, and then you can enjoy all three singeplayer modes, as well as multiplayer if you're able to find an unofficial 1.5.2 server.
+Of course, you can always play Eaglercraft on a modern browser and not have to do all these steps.

 You will need to download Java, and make sure you are downloading it on Internet Explorer (IE) so the website can detect whether to give you the 32-bit or 64-bit version.
 Even if you already have it, it's a good idea to download it anyway to make sure you have latest version.